rtanudjaja/nine-cv-nine/README.md

 ## Install all dependencies for the server

-Run this command before running the other available scripts.
+Run this command before running other command.

 ### `yarn install`

-## Available Scripts

-For task 1.
-Create an interactive credit card, you can run:
+## For task 1.
+Create an interactive credit card

+You can run:

 ### `yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-For task 2.
-Create a javascript immutable object that contain properties series and parallel, you can check the answer in the following file (./src/components/Qn2.js), you can also run:
+## For task 2.
+Create a javascript immutable object that contain properties series and parallel,

+You can check the answer in the following file (./src/components/Qn2.js), you can also run:

 ### node .\src\components\Qn2.js